Save the Children is deeply concerned for the well-being of families and unaccompanied children crossing the U.S.-Mexico border.

 How Is Save the Children Helping Children at the Border?

-4 Things You Need to Know About Children in Crisis at the Border
+4 Things to Know About Children in Crisis at the U.S.-Mexico Border

 The cruel act of separation can cause severe negative social and emotional consequences for the children and their families in the days, months and years ahead.
 Our global evidence shows that children living in institutions away from their families are highly vulnerable to emotional, physical and psychological abuse, which can lead to lasting developmental problems, injuries and trauma.